NHOrus/srwq-compilation/episode-07.md

 "I'd like to meet this prisoner of yours, in our medical center downstairs.
 We're going to need some specialized equipment, to check whether he's really human or not."

-"R-right, but we'll have to check on him as you're doing it, to make sure he's...treated properly."
+"R-right, but we'll have to check on him as you're doing it, to make sure he's... treated properly."

 You don't think Ryuune sees Irm facepalming.

-"And...he has to be whole afterwards.
+"And... he has to be whole afterwards.
 He's m-... our prisoner."

 "Well, as long as he's not an alien, there shouldn't need to be any autopsy..."

 The remains of the Wuerger are lifted out of the Trilobite by crane, and brought to a nearby warehouse, while Arado, still bandaged, is taken to the medical centre.

 "Please, Ryuune!
-If you're anything like our Ryuune, you have to...well ok, you're probably not like our Ryuune, since you're not wearing those lovely cutoffs, but still..."
+If you're anything like our Ryuune, you have to... well ok, you're probably not like our Ryuune, since you're not wearing those lovely cutoffs, but still..."

 "I only wear my cutoffs on special occasions.
 Now, you're from another world, correct?"